Annemarie Bolduc

 FILM AND PHOTOGRAPHY LOCATION

-In 2018, John Riddell, a local filmmaker-videographer, co-curator of Woodland Film Festival (and my husband) had been assigned to produce weekly clips about the Snowy Valleys region for a year.
-I’d been assisting him on few shoots and many times I had to play the visitor wandering around...
-On this one, about the Sugar Pine Walk, I also took his place at the camera and interviewing while he was the one speaking!
-This really sums up about the Sugar Pines Walk connection with photographers and filmmakers.
+In 2018, John Riddell, a local filmmaker-videographer, and co-curator of Woodland Film Festival (and my husband) had been assigned to produce weekly clips about the Snowy Valleys region for a year.
+I’d been assisting him on a few shoots, and many times I had to play the visitor wandering around...
+On this one, about the Sugar Pine Walk, I also took his place at the camera and interviewed him while he was the one speaking!
+This sums up the Sugar Pines Walk connection with photographers and filmmakers.

 THE FOREST ART

-I have not been painting much in the last years as photography has taken more of my creative interest.
-Sometimes this is what happens, it’s like a switch and I know some day I probably will go back to my brushes.
-One of my last series of watercolour and acrylic was inspired by the Sugar Pines.
-They were all painted from memory so I did not use any photos as a model.
-I am grateful the last of my Sugar Pines series, made a few years ago, have been selected for the "In us are the woods" art exhibition featuring artwork from local talents at b:Atelier in Batlow during Arbour Festival.
+I have not been painting much in the last few years as photography has taken more of my creative interest.
+One of my last series of watercolours and acrylics was inspired by the Sugar Pines.
+They were all painted from memory, so I did not use any photos as a model.
+I am grateful the last of my Sugar Pines series, made a few years ago, has been selected for the "In Us Are the Woods" art exhibition featuring artwork from local talents at b:Atelier in Batlow during Arbour Festival.

 John and Annemarie's walk • © Marianne Fowler Photography 2015